 When it is believed that a grading error may have occurred, a student is permitted a maximum of one semester from the date a grade is assigned to request a change of course grade.
-Grades submitted to the Office of Student Records can normally be changed only by submission by the instructor on a Change of Grade form containing a written explanation of the error.
-The Change of Grade form must be approved by the department chair and received in the Office of Student Records no later than two semesters from the date the original grade was assigned.
+Grades submitted to the Office of the Registrar can normally be changed only by submission by the instructor on a Change of Grade form containing a written explanation of the error.
+The Change of Grade form must be approved by the department chair and received in the Office of the Registrar no later than two semesters from the date the original grade was assigned.

-A student wishing to exercise a P-F option must apply to the Office of Registrar (UC 118) when registering or before the end of the third week of classes.
+A student wishing to exercise a P-F option must apply to the Office of Registrar (SSB 120) when registering or before the end of the third week of classes.
 Any undergraduate student not on academic probation may take courses on a P-F basis.
 P-F policies vary from college to college; consult your advisor before selecting this option.

 A student is limited to 12 semester hours of credit on a P-F basis over the course of the degree.
 Courses listed on the Program of Study (major, minor, cognate, track, cluster, specialization, option and concentration) may not be taken P-F. Required courses in English composition and mathematics, as well as the rest of the Charger Foundations, may not be taken P-F. Departments may limit the P-F to courses outside the department or college.